Facts About Duxbury Beach

 In 2018, the Reservation compiled a list of all mammals, plant, and avian species observed on Duxbury Beach.
 The results were as follows: Birds: 127, Mammals: 8, and Plants: 36.
 This data will be tracked annually to learn more about which species use Duxbury Beach.

 Duxbury Beach hosts two listed species, the Piping Plover, listed as threatened under state and federal law, and the Least Tern, protected under state law.
 Due to the presence of these state and federally listed coastal waterbirds during the spring and summer, the Reservation is legally responsible for their protection.
-The Reservation funds the Duxbury Beach Endangered Species Program which is enacted by the Duxbury Police Department.
+The Reservation has developed an extensive and robust training,

 The Reservation set up three surveys, one for three different parts of the beach, which revealed more about who visits the beach and how they use it.
 This provides insight into recreational use and attitude that is important when making decisions regarding beach management, maintenance, and outreach.